The Application Assessment Process and the Awarding of Grants

 - safeguard the ongoing integrity of Council’s granting process.

 The topics of contexts briefs include a range of artistic practices and sectors, such as artists and community collaboration, cultural appropriation, culturally diverse arts, Deaf and disability arts, Indigenous arts and cultures, official language minority communities, etc.

 While peer assessment is the basis for the majority of the Canada Council’s funding decisions, Council also makes use of internal assessments for some project grant components.
 Internal assessments are used to speed up the assessment process and allow quick responses for certain types of applications.
 Internal assessments are generally for grant applications submitted under program components focused on the impact of activities, and where there is no assessment of artistic merit.
 The grant amounts under these components are usually relatively small.
 Travel grants are an example.

 Assessment of project grant applications

 While all applications are evaluated and scored by the peer assessment committee members, in the case of project grants, committees may perform a preliminary assessment to determine which applications will be discussed.
+Applications are then discussed and ranked.
 Based on the ranking, peer assessment committee members determine which applications are recommended for funding or unsuccessful.

 This ranking order forms the basis of Council’s granting decisions.
 Successful applications receive a grant.
 Unsuccessful applications do not score highly enough to receive a grant.

 Peer assessment meetings for project grants